Adjectives are words that are used to modify nouns. They offer more information about the noun after them.

 Based on Degree

-Some adjectives are comparable and this comparison is called degree.
+Comparative degree is a feature of some adjectives, which allows for the comparison of two or more nouns or pronouns in terms of the quality described by the adjective.
 For example, a person may be 'nice,' but another person may be 'nicer,' and a third person may be the 'nicest' of the three.
 Based on this comparison, adjectives can be:

 Based on Restrictiveness

-Whether the attributive adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:
+Based on whether the adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:

-Adjectives can come before a corresponding noun or they can come after a corresponding noun.
-Basically, in English, placement of adjectives can be classified into one of three categories:
+Adjectives can come before or after the noun they modify.
+Basically, in English, placement of adjectives can be classified into three categories:

 It has been set up to help the